moserhof/python_web_crawler/README.md

 ### This is the page that we crawl
 <img width="1397" alt="espn_page" src="https://user-images.githubusercontent.com/33382461/213992247-59dd65ca-c734-4875-a7b9-9ac7e6dd2999.png">

 ### Using browser developer tools, we can take a gander at the HTML markup used by ESPN.
-As you can see, it can get pretty filthy in there with all the nested elements classnames.
+We also have a way to scope out the CSS used.
 <img width="1397" alt="espn_with_dev_tools" src="https://user-images.githubusercontent.com/33382461/213993281-973732c0-8e52-4e23-a714-5411d2ec1e58.png">

 ---